-In the question of dual enrollment vs AP classes, the answer isn’t always clear-cut.
+Below, we explore the benefits of AP and dual enrollment classes, the differences between each option, and the factors to consider before enrolling.
 Both options are great as they allow students to gain college credit while in high school, which facilitates graduating with less debt and finishing their degree faster.
-Below, we explore the advantages of AP classes and dual enrollment classes, the differences between each option, and the factors to consider before enrolling.

 What is Dual Enrollment?

 How does dual enrollment work?
 For high students, dual enrollment means taking a college course (usually at a local college or university) to earn both college credit and high school credit.

 Dual enrollment allows high school students to begin undergraduate classes for credit.
 Unlike Advanced Placement (AP) classes, which award credit based on a test, dual enrollment courses award credit as long as the student passes the class.

 For high-school students looking to get a headstart on college, there are several dual enrollment benefits in the short term and the long term.
 Need a few reasons to consider dual enrollment?
 Here they are:

 Higher grades - Research has shown that dual enrollment can lead to higher grades in high school and make students more likely to complete an undergraduate degree.